Remote Patient Monitoring & Its Effectiveness in Managing Heart Disease

 The History of Remote Patient Monitoring for Heart Disease Patients

-A healthy lifestyle including no smoking, regular exercise, a balanced diet, and holiday heart health. is paramount in preventing and managing heart disease.
+A healthy lifestyle including no smoking, regular exercise, a balanced diet, and heart health. is paramount in preventing and managing heart disease.
 Unfortunately, often with heart disease, there are no symptoms until a heart attack, heart failure, or arrhythmia strikes.
 This is why high blood pressure is called the “silent killer.”
 Protecting patients from these hidden dangers requires heightened awareness of risks, lifestyle changes, and frequent blood pressure monitoring.

 This sobering reality propelled Ahmed Fawzi Otoom and his team in 2014 to research and develop a continuous, real-time remote patient monitoring system designed to monitor the heart.
 His objective was to identify and address any cardiac issues promptly.
 Since 2014, remote patient monitoring technology has significantly improved, particularly for patients managing chronic cardiovascular conditions.